 If you hold your shares in street name and you do not vote, the broker or other organization holding your shares can vote on certain "routine" proposals but cannot vote on other proposals.
-Proposal No. 1 is not considered a "routine" proposal, whereas Proposal No. 2 is considered a "routine" proposal.
-If you hold shares in street name and do not vote on Proposal No. 1, your shares will not be voted in respect of this proposal and will be counted as "broker non-votes."
+Proposal No. 1, Proposal No. 3, and Proposal No. 4 are not considered "routine" proposals, whereas Proposal No. 2 is considered a "routine" proposal.
+If you hold shares in street name and do not vote on Proposal No. 1, Proposal No. 3, and Proposal No. 4, your shares will not be voted in respect of these proposals and will be counted as "broker non-votes."